-i) Revenue from operations:
+i) Revenue from operations

 Revenue is recognised when control of goods is transferred to a customer in accordance with the terms of the contract.
 The control of the goods is transferred upon delivery to the customers either at factory gate of the Group or specific location of the customer or when the goods are handed over to the freight carrier, as per the terms of the contract.
 A receivable is recognised by the Group when the goods are delivered to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.
-Revenue is measured based on the consideration to which the Group expects to be entitled as per

 Revenue is measured based on the consideration to which the Group expects to be entitled as per contract with a customer.
-The consideration is determined based on the price specified in the contract, net of the estimated variable consideration.
+The consideration is determined based on the transaction price specified in the contract, net of the estimated variable consideration.
 Accumulated experience is used to estimate and provide for the variable consideration, using the expected value method and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
-Contracts with customers are for short-term, at an agreed price basis having contracted credit period ranging up to 45 days.
+Contracts with customers are for short-term, at an agreed price basis having contracted credit period ranging up to 90 days.
 The contracts do not grant any rights of return to the customer.
-Returns of goods are accepted by the Group only on an exception basis.
-Revenue excludes any taxes or duties collected on behalf of the government that are levied on sales such as goods and services tax and tax collected at source.
+Returns of Goods are accepted by the Group only on an exception basis.
+Revenue excludes any taxes or duties collected on behalf of government that are levied on sales such as goods and services tax.

-ii) Other income:
+ii) Other income